 “When you sign up for Survey Monkey, you can not really test the service unless you upgrade the plan, and they don’t allow you to try before you buy.”

-What is it with SurveyMonkey that do not let you glimpse at the ‘professional’ features?
+What is it with SurveyMonkey that does not let you glimpse at the ‘professional’ features?

 You can freely sign up for SurveyMonkey and use the basic plan where you get 10 questions and 100 responses for free.
 But that is pretty much all there is.
 Advanced features like logic are accessible only in paid plans and you need to purchase them first to know how they work.